open-dynaMIX/experms/README.md

 ##The Configuration File
 experms.conf is located under /etc/experms.conf
+You can use another file with the argument '--config'.

-If changes happened to experms.conf, it is necessary to restart.. experms.
+If changes happened to experms.conf, it is necessary to restart
+experms.

 ###Example